-The adjoining Lodge offers 6 fully furnished, clean, efficiency units.
-We also welcome your pet in our Pet Friendly room accommodations.
+The adjoining Lodge offers 7 fully furnished, clean, efficiency units.
+We also welcome your pet in our Pet-Friendly room accommodations.
+Connecticut Lakes Region vacation rentals are also available from Buck Rub Realty & Rentals.

 What is it like in Pittsburg, NH?

-Pittsburg (formerly the Indian Stream Republic) is what some refer to as “the final frontier” – a place where nature rules, and beauty abounds.
+Pittsburg (formerly the Indian Stream Republic) is what some refer to as “the final frontier” – a place where nature rules and beauty abounds.
 This is a rural region of northern New England where deer, moose, fox, and waterfowl flourish.
 Pittsburg is a naturalist’s delight.
-The area was once an independent nation known as Indian Stream Republic.
-This peaceful sanctuary boasts of 6+ beautiful lakes, sparkling rivers, native trout-filled streams, bogs and ponds.
-The extensive landsize of the township offers thousands of acres of beautiful mountains, waterways, and wilderness to explore as your playground!
+The area was once an independent nation known as the Indian Stream Republic.
+This peaceful sanctuary boasts of 6+ beautiful lakes, sparkling rivers, native trout-filled streams, bogs, and ponds.
+The extensive land size of the township offers thousands of acres of beautiful mountains, waterways, and wilderness to explore as your playground!
 The Pittsburg, NH community is small and displays the small town warmth those of us who live here have come to love.
 The residents are comprised of Canadian and American descendants and “down country” newcomers that have relocated to this sportsman’s paradise.
-If you are interested in Pittsburg or Northern NH property for sale contact Ryan Day – licensed New Hampshire Real Estate Agent or Sandi – an NH and VT Real Estate Broker.
-They may be reached at Buck Rub Realty.

 What is there to do in Pittsburg, NH?